Ritaprava95/Yoga_Pose_Image_Classification_FastAI_V2/README.md

 # Yoga_Pose_Image_Cassicication_FastAI_V2

-# This repo is to demonstrate how to p[erform a classificatiuon task in FastAI V2
+# This repo is to demonstrate how to perform an image classificatiuon task in FastAI V2

 # Make enviromment using anaconda